 Before I started Agency Mavericks, I spent 8 years as a WordPress consultant working with clients such as Quickbooks and F1 Grand Prix.

-Oh, and it turns out that just a standard Word Doc saved as a pdf converts way better than a professionally designed proposal.
+Oh, and it turns out that just a standard Word Doc saved as a pdf converts way better than a professionally designed sales proposal.

-So now I share this proposal template openly and it is currently being used by thousands of WordPress consultants all over the world to generate in excess of $50M a year in consulting revenue.
+So now I share this sales proposal template openly and it is currently being used by thousands of WordPress consultants all over the world to generate in excess of $50M a year in consulting revenue.

 Right now you probably just want to download it and get started.
-But it's a good idea to read on so that you can understand the purpose behind each section and why it coverts so well.
+But it's a good idea to read on so that you can understand the purpose behind each section and why it converts so well.

 Download Your Free Proposal Template